thebugged/admin-dashboard/README.md

 ##
 # Admin Dashboard
-This project is a design concept for an admin dashboard built using React, Vite, SCSS, Recharts, and TypeScript.
-It serves as a demonstration of good React practices for layout and is not fully functional.
+This project is a design concept for an admin dashboard built using React and Sass with the Recharts library.
+It serves as a demonstration of good practices for layout and is not fully functional.
 The primary goal of this repository is to showcase a visually appealing admin dashboard UI.

+### Prerequisites
+- Node.js

 ## Installation

 To set up this project locally, follow these steps:

-### Prerequisites
-- Node.js

 1. Clone the repository:
 ```shell